jgmalcolm/jgmalcolm.github.io/_posts/2014-04-30-what-drugs-are-you-on.md

 something they started taking a few months ago, not the med they've been taking for 10 years.

+It's also good to fish for any drugs they recently stopped taking or ran out of refills.

 So this is often just a good start, but the next three questions will help make sure you have all the information.